eob/eob.github.com/_posts/2013-10-22-data-quickie-theme-complexity.markdown

 ## Conclusion

 Writing a theme is getting harder over time, and I suspect that this could be said of web sites in general.
-We need to work to make sure the tools to manage this complexity are improving at the same rate of the level of sophistication expected by web authors and surfers.
+We need to work to make sure the tools to manage this complexity are improving at the same rate as the level of sophistication expected by web authors and surfers.

 Here are the data files:
 [YearVersusNumberFiles.csv](/experiments/wordpress-theme-complexity/YearVersusNumFiles.csv)